-- Student Pick-up - Pre-Kindergarten students will be dismissed daily on SW 57th avenue, circular driveway, beginning on the second week of school. - Kindergarten students are to be picked up daily on SW 102nd Street by the KG Porch. - All Grade 1 & Grade 2- Grade 4 Global Tech student to be picked up daily on SW 104th Street. - Grade 2- Grade 4 Challenge students to be picked up SW 57th Avenue, circular driveway - All Grade 5 students to be picked up on 102nd Street Monday, Tuesday, Thursday, and Friday. - On Wednesday, due to early dismissal of all students at 2:05 PM, SW 102nd Street will be used for Kindergarten dismissal only.
-Therefore, Grade 5 students will be dismissed on 104th Street.
+- Pre-K students are to be dismissed daily on SW 57th Avenue. - Kindergarten students are to be dismissed daily on SW 102nd Street. - Grade 1 students are to be dismissed daily on SW 104th Street. - Grades 2, 3, 4 Global Tech students to be dismissed daily on SW 104th Street. - Grades 2, 3, 4 Challenge students to be dismissed daily on SW 57th Avenue. - All Grade 5 students are to be dismissed on SW 102nd Street. - On Wednesday, due to early dismissal of all students at 1:50 PM, SW 102nd Street will be used for kindergarten dismissal only.
+Therefore, Grade 5 students will be dismissed on SW 104th Street.

-For families with multiple siblings or carpooling, the older students should pick up the younger students and walk them to a central pick-up area.
-This is permitted in grades 2-5.
+For families with multiple siblings or carpooling, the older students should walk over to the assigned pick-up area of the younger sibling.
+This is permitted if the older sibling is in grades 2 - 5.
 For safety concerns, our Kindergarten and First Grade students will not be dismissed to older siblings.